According to a top site for travel agents, London generates more tourism revenue than any other city in Europe.

 London is a popular destination for college students, backpackers, and gap year trekkers.
 Because of this, there are plenty of low-cost accommodations.
 You are sure to find something within your budget.
 These include:

 - Traditional Hotels: These are generally your most expensive option.
-Still, you can save a bit of money by joining the hotels' loyalty program to begin.
+Still, you can save a bit of money by joining the hotels’ loyalty program to begin.
 Next, contact the hotel directly to ask for a discount.
 You can also book a midweek stay.
 Choose the smallest room you can manage as well.
 Finally, rethink any entertainment or dining add-ons they rarely save you money.
-The website I recommend for finding the best hotel deals is Booking.com.
+You’ll find the lowest prices for hotels on Booking.com

 Saving Money on Transportation in London